Sankarshan03/agno_finance_agent/README.md

 ## Support

-For issues or feature requests:
+For issues or questions:
 1. Check the troubleshooting guide above
 2. Review application logs in `app.log`
-3. Open a GitHub issue with detailed error information
-4. Contact maintainers for critical issues

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with comprehensive tests
-4. Ensure code follows existing style and patterns
+3. Ensure all dependencies are properly installed
+4. Verify API keys are correctly configured

 ---